PinkDraconian/CTF-bash-tools/README.md

 ## Tools
 - `ctf-py` to create a solve.py script
 - `ctf-connect ip port` to create a connect.sh script
+- `ctf-ex cmd` to see examples of a certain command

 ## Installation
 ```bash